gkunalupta/RTOS-ChibiOS/README.md

 This is the repo For RTOS Chibios Firmware Development

-Using STM32F407 Discovery Board and Chibios 20.3
+Using STM32F407 Discovery Board and Chibios 20.3 using RT/Kernel